 Ally lives with his stepfather and his mother.
-At home, duties include carrying water, caring for children and washing clothes.
+His duties at home include carrying water, caring for children and washing clothes.
+There are 2 children in the family.
 His stepfather is sometimes employed and his mother is sometimes employed as a laborer.
-There are 2 children in the family.

 Because of your sponsorship, Ally will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Ally lives in the plains of Kilombero, home to approximately 505,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated tin roofs.
 The most commonly spoken languages are Waarusha, Chagga, Mbulu and Swahili.

 The regional diet consists of maize and beans.
 Common health problems in this area include malnutrition and malaria.
 Most adults in Kilombero are unemployed but some work as day laborers and earn the equivalent of $9 per month.
 This community needs food supplies, proper sanitation, schools and employment opportunities.

 Your sponsorship allows the staff of TAG Calvary Temple Student Center to provide Ally with Bible teaching, medical checkups, recreational activities and scholastic materials.
 The center staff will also provide home visits for the parents or guardians of Ally.

 Tanzania, formed in 1964 when Tanganyika and Zanzibar merged, is East Africa's largest country.
 Tanzania displays great diversity, including a low-lying coastal belt, a highland plateau populated by rich wildlife reserves and the island of Zanzibar, a former spice center.
 It is also home to Kilimanjaro, Africa's highest mountain.
 The climate ranges from tropical to nearly temperate in the highlands.